bictorv/chaosnet-bridge/EXAMPLES.md

 If you only run the ITS system, over chudp, and do not use Chaosnet over Ethernet for other purposes, just skip the `link ether` line.

-### A single klh10 behind a TLS-connected cbridge
+## Example: A single klh10 behind a TLS-connected cbridge

 If you run a single klh10 but want to connect to the global Chaosnet using TLS, you can get away without allocating a whole subnet for your local hosts, by using the `mux` parameter.
 In this example, the local klh10 has been given address 3172, and the cbridge has been given address 3171 on subnet 6.

+For a ITS/klh10 running on the same host as cbridge, you can (similar to the above example) use

+    devdef chaos ub3 ch11 addr=764140 br=6 vec=270 myaddr=3172 chudpport=42043 chip=3171/localhost:42042

+For cbridge, you can use the following:

-	; First define the link to my KLH10 link chudp my.klh10 host 3172 myaddr 3171
+	; FIRST define the link to my KLH10 link chudp localhost:42043 host 3172 myaddr 3171
-	; Then define the link to the central, with the mux parameter link tls router.chaosnet.net host 3040 myaddr 3171 mux 3072
+	; THEN define the link to the central, with the mux parameter link tls router.chaosnet.net host 3040 myaddr 3171 mux 3072

+(The "mux" setup works not only for a single klh10, but also up to four local hosts.)

 ## Example: linux/macOS